Magnusvals/ANCS/README.md

-# ANCU
+# ANCS
-Atem Network Controller unit!
+Atem Network Controller System!

 Hi, have not made so many Githubs before so will try and do my best.